AMiller42/Cursed-Language/README.md

 -   All variables are global
 -   `\uxxxx` anywhere gets converted to UTF-16 character before execution; if part of it is missing, it gets padded with random characters `0-F`
 -   No rng commands, instead you use the previous feature or a delimiter that marks code as optional so it gets executed 50% of the time
--   All lines must be an even length(?), and no longer than (?) characters; if lines are longer, they will be silently truncated
 -   Output is just a variable, and you produce output by setting that variable.
 However, to reduce ambiguity, any variable with `out` in the name will work
 -   Input is also a variable, which you retrieve a value from.
 Again, any variable with `in` in the name will work
 -   Use `->` to set variables or retrieve from variables.
 You can also use `<-`
 -   Strings are delimited with double single quotes: `''Hello World''`
 -   Arrays are delimited with single double quotes, with pipes separating values: `"1|2|3"`
--   Arrays can have negative and fractional(?) indexes, and they're 1-indexed, i.e. `a"-2", a"-1", a"1", a"2"` will all work, but `a"0"` will just segfault
+-   Arrays can have negative and decimal indexes, and they're 1-indexed, i.e. `a"-2", a"-1", a"1", a"2"` will all work, but `a"0"` will just segfault
 -   All keywords can be used as variables, rendering the function of the keyword inoperable
 -   Like any keyword, you can try to set `null` like a variable, but the value will be trashed
+-   Like keywords, you can also use numbers as variables, including decimals
 -   Escape character is `!`, but to escape `!` characters, you have to use `\`
 -   Brackets are mirrored, e.g. `}]) ([{`